Facebook

 Robinhood and Uniswap Labs: A Clean Slate

 Robinhood Crypto and Uniswap Labs both announced the end of SEC investigations into their operations, with no actions taken by the regulator.
-These closures are part of a series of investigative withdrawals by the SEC, indicating a significant pivot in their approach to handling crypto-related cases.
+These closures reflect The SEC’s Revised approach to crypto regulation, marking a significant pivot in how the agency handles crypto-related cases.

 Gemini Trust: No Action Taken

-Similarly, Gemini Trust highlighted the end of a two-year investigation by the SEC regarding the unregistered sale of securities, which concluded without any enforcement action.
-This closure, however, comes after substantial legal costs and lost productivity, as noted by Gemini co-founder Cameron Winklevoss.
+Similarly, Gemini Trust highlighted the end of a two-year investigation by the SEC regarding the unregistered sale of securities, which ultimately concluded without any enforcement action.
+Nevertheless, this closure comes after substantial legal costs and lost productivity, as noted by Gemini co-founder Cameron Winklevoss.

 Consensys and Kraken: Legal Victories

-Consensys and Kraken have both seen their legal challenges with the SEC favorably resolved.
-Consensys had its case around the staking features within MetaMask dismissed, while Kraken received commissioner approval to drop a lawsuit alleging it operated as an unregistered securities exchange, dealer, and broker.
+Recently, Consensys and Kraken have both seen their legal challenges with the SEC favorably resolved.
+Specifically, Consensys had its case around the staking features within MetaMask dismissed, while meanwhile, Kraken received commissioner approval to drop a lawsuit alleging it operated as an unregistered securities exchange, dealer, and broker.

 Yuga Labs and Horizen Labs: Triumph for NFTs and DeFi